dbarkwell/dbarkwell.github.io/_posts/2017-11-01-enterprise-pwned.md

 ### Register Application

-1. Navigate to https://apps.dev.microsoft.com in your browser
+1. Navigate to https://apps.dev.microsoft.com in your browser.

-2. Click 'Add an app'
+2. Click 'Add an app'.

 3. Enter your Application Name.
 Take note of the Application Id.
 This will be your Client Id.

 4. Click 'Generate New Password'.
 Take note of the Password.
 This will be your Client Secret.

 5. Click 'Add Platform'.
 Add a web platform.
 For local testing, add your localhost address.

 6. Under Microsoft Graph Permissions, click 'Add' next to Application Permissions.
 This will add permissions for an app as opposed to added delegated permissions to a user.
 Add 'Directory.Read.All', 'Sites.ReadWrite.All', and 'User.Read.All' permissions.

 7. Click 'Save'.

 8. Perform a GET request to the following address:

 https://login.microsoftonline.com/{tenant}/adminconsent?client_id={Client Id / Application Id}&redirect_uri={localhost}